hanchenresearch/3D-Visulization-of-Individulized-Optimal-Policy/README.md

 This is the daily 3D visualization of individualized optimal treatment conditional on the reading state input (Figure 7 in the main paper)

 First download each file to your local disk.
-Double-click on each day, then it should open in your browser, e.g. Google Chrome.
+Double-click on each day, then it should open in your browser, e.g., Google Chrome.